To propagate your Chinese Evergreen:

 Ensure you have several healthy stalks and leaves attached to the clumps.

 Plant in well draining potting mix amended with rooting hormone.
 Place the plant at the same level as the previous pot adding soil at the bottom.
 Water the soil and add more if settling occurs.
-Set it in medium, indirect sunlight.
+Set them in medium, indirect sunlight.

 Check the moisture and humidity each day and add misting to keep the soil moist while the roots establish.
 After 6-8 weeks, roots will begin to develop.
 You can tug onto the stem to ensure the roots are anchoring well.